Questions about this training? We've got answers! Post your questions here.

 If you see “Yes” in this column, then for an item, you are able to select that company and set permissions for that organization.

-You may turn this option off for a variety of reasons.
+You may toggle the Permission Assignment Enabled option to “No” for a variety of reasons.
 “Company” is used for other function in Project Insight other than just permissions.
 For example, they may also be used to designate who a project is being performed for and for rolling up reports by company or organization.

-Click on the drop down list with the Grant Permissions By set to Company, it will show only the Companies that have that option checked to yes.
+If you navigate to Grant Permissions By set to Company, it will show only the Companies that have that option checked to yes.

 The next level you may set permissions for is a group.

 In the Administration section, click on Groups.